Skip to main content

 Atopic Dermatitis (AD) is a chronic inflammatory skin condition that affects millions worldwide.
 In the U.S. alone, studies show that up to 10% of adults and 14-24% of adolescents suffer from this condition.
 While many treatment options exist, not all patients respond effectively to current therapies, especially those with moderate disease and intense itching.

-Revival Research Institute is now enrolling for clinical trial for atopic dermatitis in adults and adolescents.
-These studies are focused on testing investigational therapies aimed at managing symptoms like itching, redness, and inflammation.
+Revival Research Institute is now enrolling participants in a clinical trial for adults and adolescents with atopic dermatitis.
+These studies focus on testing investigational therapies aimed at managing symptoms like itching, redness, and inflammation associated with the condition.

-To qualify for the clinical trial for atopic dermatitis adults and adolescents, participants must:
+To qualify for the clinical trial for adults and adolescents with atopic dermatitis, participants must:

 • Be at least 12 years old at the time of consent

-• Have chronic atopic dermatitis for at least 1 year
+• Have chronic atopic hand and/or foot dermatitis for at least 1 year prior to screening

 *Additional Criteria may apply

-Despite its prevalence, limited treatment options are available for patients, making clinical research crucial in finding effective therapies.
-Revival Research Institute is working to evaluate innovative treatment options for atopic dermatitis in adults & adolescents .
+Despite its prevalence, limited treatment options are available for patients, making clinical trials crucial in finding effective therapies.
+Revival Research Institute is working to evaluate innovative treatment options for atopic dermatitis in adults and adolescents.

 Please provide YOUR contact information only.